gui2de/ppol768-spring23/Individual Assignments/Hill Hannah/week-08/README.md

 ## Question 2 - Sampling Noise in an Infinite Superpopulation

+The program I built in Stata creates random samples from infinite populations.
+In the first question, the population was fixed to 10,000 at the maximum.
+Here in the figure below, we see that the distribution also becomes much more narrow.

 ![Beta_Graph2](https://github.com/gui2de/ppol768-spring23/blob/50a664800385a51f76628c60cd5cb0a0a72f7f61/Individual%20Assignments/Hill%20Hannah/week-08/outputs/wk08_q2beta.png)

+In the table below, the standard error again decreases substantially as the sample size increases exponentially.
+The values for the 25th and 75th percentile again shrink as the sample size continues to increase.

 ### Table of Beta Coefficients:
 | Sample Size | Beta Coefficient | SE | Lower Bound | Upper Bound|